techom75/project1-demo/README.md

-# project1-demo
+# Project1-demo
-this is my first repository
+This is my first repository.
-author - Om Deshmukh
+Author - Om Deshmukh